 If a lender finds that a borrower cannot pledge its liquor license as collateral, there “may” be a workaround if licenses are transferrable in that state.
 In New Jersey, for example, a liquor license cannot be pledged to a creditor, but it may be transferred if approved by the issuing authority, depending upon the circumstances.
 N.J.S.A. § 33:1-26.
 Balancing the risks of state vs. SBA compliance, some lenders attempt to indirectly secure access to a borrower’s liquor license by taking a pledge of the ownership interest in the entity that holds the license.
 For example, if the borrower is a limited liability company (“LLC”), the lender could take a pledge of the borrower’s membership interest in the LLC.
 (Lender would file the appropriate UCC’s to secure the membership interest.)
 In a default situation, a lender “may” be able to exercise its secured rights under the pledge and take ownership and control of the entity that holds the liquor license.
 Presumably, then, the lender could seek approval to sell the license and collect the proceeds of that sale.
 However, other lenders in New Jersey take a more conservative approach.
 These lenders believe that a sale of the ownerships interest under the pledge constitutes a violation of the states; Alcohol Beverage Act, and the transfer of the lender interest to a third party without the borrowers consent would be rejected as an improper transfer.

 Again, the laws governing the pledge and transfer of liquor licenses are very state specific and require careful research and analysis.
 Lenders should evaluate their options as early as possible, and modify the collateral sections of their Credits and Authorizations to reflect the interests available in a borrower’s liquor license under a particular state’s laws.
-For more information regarding liens on liquor licenses, contact Kyle at (215) 390-1021 or at email@example.com.
+For more information regarding liens on liquor licenses, contact us at (215) 542-7070 or at firstname.lastname@example.org.